eltosin11/Fake-news-detector-using-DeepLearning/README.md

 # Fake-news-detector-using-DeepLearning

 ## The dataset
 News Headlines dataset for Sarcasm Detection is collected from two news websites.
-TheOnion aims at producing sarcastic versions of current.
+TheOnion, which aims at producing sarcastic versions of current news.
 Real (and non-sarcastic) news headlines are collected from HuffPost.

 Each record consists of three attributes:
 -- is_sarcastic: 1 if the record is sarcastic otherwise 0